Skip to content

 [MMQ ♥’s] Samurai Decor / Incense Holder

-Why We ♥ It: They can bring a powerful martial reminder to any room—symbolically representing values such as honor, courage, discipline, respect, and indomitable spirit.
-And because they can be used as an incense holder, they can also have a calming, presence-of-mind effect.
+Why We ♥ It: Not only can these miniature terracotta samurai warrior statues be used as incense holders, but they can bring a powerful martial reminder to any room—symbolically representing values such as honor, courage, discipline, respect, and indomitable spirit.
+And because they can be used with incense, they can also have a calming, presence-of-mind effect.

 “Love is the earth where one needs to be rooted.
 Just as trees are rooted in the earth, human beings are rooted in love.
 Our roots are invisible, so anything visible is not going to help.
 Money is very visible, a house is very visible, social status is very visible.
 But we are trees with invisible roots.
 You will have to find some invisible earth—call it love, call it godliness, call it prayer—but it is going to be something like that, something invisible, intangible, elusive, mysterious.
 You cannot catch hold of it.
 On the contrary, you will have to allow it to catch hold of you.”